Camping on Cumberland Island, Georgia. Photo by @mikerenner77

 Backpacking the Appalachian Trail

-As legendary as it is long, the Appalachian Trail begins atop Springer Mountain and cuts through North Georgia's scenic wilderness.
+As legendary as it is long, the Appalachian Trail begins atop Springer Mountain, located about two hours north of Atlanta, and cuts through North Georgia's scenic wilderness.
 The challenging Georgia section meanders along mountain streams, climbs to Georgia's highest elevation, and offers panoramic views for 80 miles.

 Begin or end your trek at Amicalola Falls State Park in Dawsonville for an unforgettable treat!
 Known for the tallest cascading waterfall in the Southeast, the park also hosts backpacking guests at a secluded inn for hikers only.
 Len Foote Hike Inn is one-of-a-kind, eco-friendly lodging with bunkrooms, family-style meals, and a refreshing laidback atmosphere.